nodejs/node/BUILDING.md

 ### Android / Android-based devices (e.g., Firefox OS)

-Although these instructions for building on Android are provided, please note that Android is not a supported platform at this time.
+Although these instructions for building on Android are provided, please note that Android is not an officially supported platform at this time.
 Patches to improve the Android build are accepted.
-The participation of people dedicated and determined to make Android a supported Node.js platform is encouraged.
+However, there is no testing on Android in the current continuous integration environment.
+The participation of people dedicated and determined to improve Android building, testing, and support is encouraged.

 Be sure you have downloaded and extracted [Android NDK] (https://developer.android.com/tools/sdk/ndk/index.html)